Irrigation Turnaround Saves Millions Of Gallons Of Water: by Cherie Courtade, Associated Landscape Contractors of Colorado (ALCC)

 Project budget constraints meant that EDI could not simply replace the extensive irrigation system to resolve these issues.
 Chason Geister, branch manager and business development for Northern Colorado at EDI, began by learning the existing Toro Sentinel system.
 “I took some classes, used tutorials and utilized many resources including many from CPS Distributors and others to learn everything I could.”

 The existing master valves and flow sensors were left in place, and the EDI team tried to repair all leaks and bring the system up to specifications.
 “First, we had to locate all isolation valves—no simple task since it required reviewing tens of miles of main line,” said Geister.
 “We replaced broken parts and identified which parts of the system had been shut off.”

 Laying the groundwork

-In late 2015, Geister delivered the news to the CMD board of directors.
+In late 2015, Geister delivered the news to the CMD board of directors, that their Irrigation Turnaround Saves Millions Of Gallons Of Water.
 He explained the existing, outdated control system, and they were able to understand the issues that were causing water loss.
 They also understood what needed to be done.